khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 Woah, that's _way_ too many decimal places for SPY and CCI.
 But we can fix that easily using the round() function, with the parameter (decimals=2) to return only two decimal places.
-We should also merge the individual tables we've created into one, which we can do in one line.
+We should also merge the individual tables we've created into one, which we can do efficiently in one line.

 ```
 portfolio = CCI.merge(OPEN, on='Date', suffixes=('_CCI', '_OPEN')).merge(SPY, on='Date', suffixes=('_OPEN', '_SPY'))